matthiasn/octopress-blog/source/_posts/2013-06-23-angularjs-and-play-framework.markdown

 comments: true
 categories:
 ---
 I felt a sudden urge to write a **[chat application](http://bit.ly/sse-chat-github)** during **[Scala Days](http://scaladays.org)**.
 Writing the server side code in **[Scala](http://www.scala-lang.org)** was fun and only took like 30 minutes.
 The JavaScript part was not nearly as gratifying.
-Changing the client to **[AngularJS](http://angularjs.org)** over the last couple of days allowed me to reclaim client side development joy.
+Changing the client to **[AngularJS](http://angularjs.org)** over the last couple of days allowed me to reclaim client side development joy. **UPDATE 06/27/2013:** Here is how it looks like. **[Deploy it yourself](https://github.com/matthiasn/sse-chat/)** if you want full chat functionality.

-{% img left /images/sse-chat.png 'image' 'images' %}
+<iframe width="420" height="300" src="http://birdwatch.matthiasnehlsen.com:9001/" frameborder="0" allowfullscreen></iframe>

 <!-- more -->

+There are actors randomly reciting Romeo and Juliet in Room 1, but that's not our problem right now.
 Last month I was writing about **[Server Sent Events vs. WebSockets](http://matthiasnehlsen.com/blog/2013/05/01/server-sent-events-vs-websockets/)** and decided to go with SSE for my **[BirdWatch](http://bit.ly/BirdWatch)** application.
-In that case the information only flows from server to the client though so I wanted a proof of concept that REST style calls are an appropiate way to communicate back with the server.
+In that application information only flows from server to the client though so I wanted a proof of concept that REST style calls are an appropiate way to communicate back with the server.

 I challenged myself to write a chat server for this purpose, with 10 lines of code on the server side (or less).
 I knew this would be possible thanks to the awesome **[Play Iteratee library](http://www.playframework.com/documentation/2.1.1/Iteratees)**: